So1ene/my-setup/windows.md

 Paste the keygen into github: https://github.com/settings/ssh/new Call the title whatever you want.

-You can now test it by cloning a repository, go to any github repo and copy the SSH key.
+You can now test it by cloning a repository, go to any github repo and copy the SSH of the repo.
 ```powershell
 git clone <paste SSH KEY>
 ```